Skip to main content

 Modes and collections with the Design tokens block

 Editors are able to add tokens to a page in your styleguide in a table format via the Design tokens block.
 When choosing which tokens to add, you are able to view the tokens for each collection via the side bar.
-You are also able to switch between modes via the drop down menu.
+The token for the default mode will be shown.

-You can navigate between token sets, collections and modes - then select the tokens you want to add.
-As you select tokens you'll see a counter track the number of tokens you are adding on the Add button.
+You can navigate between token sets and collections, then select the tokens you want to add and click the Add button.

 Viewing linked color tokens in the component inspect view